Robo3D/User-Manuals/docs/source/operation/index.rst

    1. Open the App Store app
    2. On the bottom dock, tap on search
    3. Enter “Robo App”
-   4. Tap on the Robo App with this Icon (show icon here)
+   4. Tap on the Robo App
    5. Tap download on the right of the icon, and rate us 5 stars if you like it

 -----------